What are PHP Directives and how can I use them?

 php_value php_directive_name value

 All you’d need to do would be to substitute php_directive_name with the name of the directive that you want to set.
 After that, set the correct value as well.
-Save the file in the public folder of your environment.
+Save the file in the public folder of your site.
 As soon as it’s there, the changes should become noticeable.

 How can I check the current settings?

-If we want to check what directives are in use by your environment, there is an easy way to check these.
+If we want to check what directives are in use by your site, there is an easy way to check these.
 PHP has a built-in function that will allow us to list out all currently set directives.
 In this case, all we need to add to a (empty) PHP file would be the following:

 <?php